zhunzhong07/person-re-ranking/README.md

       year={2017}
     }

 The neighbor encoding method of our paper is inspired by the reference [2].
-For more details of the application on image retrieval please refer to:
+If you use the re-ranking code in your paper, please also cite:

     @article{bai2016sparse,
       title={Sparse contextual activation for efficient visual re-ranking},